Suvi Minkkinen

 Suvi Minkkinen (born 8 December 1994) is a Finnish biathlete.
 She made her World Cup debut in 2017 in Östersund, Sweden.
 At the club level, she represents Joutsan Pommi.
 In addition to biathlon, she has also competed in cross-country skiing at the national level.

-She participated in the 2018 Winter Olympics.
+She participated in her first Olympics at the 2018 Winter Olympics.
+At the 2026 Winter Olympics she won bronze in the Women's pursuit event, becoming the first Finnish female to medal in biathlon at the Olympic games.

 Biathlon results

 All results are sourced from the International Biathlon Union.